How Addiction Affects Your Career and Ways to Get Help

-Alcohol and drug addiction affects every aspect of your life, including your health, your quality of life and your relationship with your family and friends.
+Alcohol and drug addiction affects every aspect of your life, including your health, your quality of life, and your relationship with your family and friends.
 One of the most immediate and important aspects of life that addiction affects is your career and your financial security.
 As your alcohol or drug abuse worsens, it’s usually only a matter of time before you start slipping in your performance at work, showing up late (or not at all), and very often, putting your colleagues at risk by showing up impaired.
 You may think you have the problem under control and that you can live a life as a “high-functioning” addict, but without help, you’re placing job in jeopardy more and more every day.

 When asking yourself if you can be fired for your addiction, it’s important to draw a distinction between addiction and active substance use.
-Recovery is a lifelong endeavor, which means that, on some level, you will always be managing your alcohol or drug addiction even if you don’t actively use.
+Recovery is a lifelong endeavor, which means that, on some level, you will always be managing your alcohol or drug addiction, even if you don’t actively use it.
 While you can’t be explicitly fired for your addiction, you can be terminated for on-the-job substance abuse or if your substance use offsite interferes with the performance of your duties or puts your coworkers or customers at risk.
 Alcoholism and drug addiction are recognized medical conditions protected by The Americans with Disabilities Act, which means that the condition itself is not grounds for termination.

-Further, the Equal Employment Opportunity Commission (EEOC) manual states that Persons addicted to drugs, but who are no longer using drugs illegally and are receiving treatment for drug addiction or who have been rehabilitated successfully, are protected by the ADA from discrimination on the basis of past drug addiction.
+Further, the Equal Employment Opportunity Commission (EEOC) manual states that Persons addicted to drugs but who are no longer using drugs illegally and are receiving treatment for drug addiction or who have been rehabilitated successfully are protected by the ADA from discrimination on the basis of past drug addiction.
 However, if you or your loved one tests positive for illicit substances, you are no longer subject to ADA protections.

 Believe it or not, there is no requirement for most private employers to have a drug-free workplace policy of any kind.
-The exceptions to this are federal contractors and grantees, as well as safety- and security-sensitive industries and positions, according to the Substance Abuse and Mental Health Services Administration (SAMHSA), which means that testing, enforcement and assistance policies will vary according to each organization’s guidelines and, in many cases, the state in which they operate.
-Some states like Florida allow random testing, while Texas leaves it up to the discretion of employers, as long as they don’t violate any other of the employee’s legal protections.
+The exceptions to this are federal contractors and grantees, as well as safety- and security-sensitive industries and positions, according to the Substance Abuse and Mental Health Services Administration (SAMHSA), which means that testing, enforcement, and assistance policies will vary according to each organization’s guidelines and, in many cases, the state in which they operate.
+Some states, like Florida, allow random testing, while Texas leaves it up to the discretion of employers, as long as they don’t violate any other of the employee’s legal protections.
 California is stricter and only allows “suspicionless” drug testing as an initial condition of employment after being hired but before starting the position.

 - Physical Indicators – Bloodshot or sunken eyes, slurred speech, obvious disorientation and lethargy, sleeping at work, unusual body or breath odor, tremors and shaking, etc.

-- Behavioral Indicators – Chronic absenteeism and lateness without valid explanation, noticeable and sudden decline in performance and productivity, bizarre changes in mood and disposition, borrowing or stealing money from co-workers or company cash reserves.
+- Behavioral Indicators – Chronic absenteeism and lateness without a valid explanation, noticeable and sudden decline in performance and productivity, bizarre changes in mood and disposition, and borrowing or stealing money from co-workers or company cash reserves.

 One of the most common causes of drug testing is for investigatory purposes immediately following an accident when an employee is believed to be under the influence and subsequently impaired.

 The process of telling your employer you need help for addiction is delicate, but you shouldn’t be afraid to get the help you need for your problem.
-Here are some things to consider before telling your boss, supervisor or HR department that you need help:
+Here are some things to consider before telling your boss, supervisor, or HR department that you need help: